ankitrawatuk/Nike-Clone/Nike-Landing-Page-main/README.md

-# Nike Landing Page with React.js and Tailwind CSS 🏃‍♂️🥾
+# Nike Landing Page with React.js

 This is a simple **Nike landing page** built using **React.js and Tailwind CSS**.
 The project aims to demonstrate the use of these technologies to create a responsive and visually appealing website.